What is hepatitis A?

 What are the best ways to prevent hepatitis A?

-There is a vaccine for hepatitis A and also a combination vaccine for hepatitis A and B. Speak to your doctor about the most suitable vaccine for you.
+There is a vaccine for hepatitis A, and a combination vaccine for hepatitis A and B. Speak to your doctor about the most suitable vaccine for you.